Peruvian Shrimp Bowls

 To quickly defrost shrimp, add them to a bowl with cold water.
 Let them sit for about 10 minutes and then change out the water.
 Let them sit for another 5-10 minutes until fully defrosted.
 Drain and pat dry with a towel.

-Easy shrimp an rice bowls with tomatoes, onions, limes, and cilantro sauce.
+Easy Peruvian shrimp served as rice bowls with tomatoes, onions, limes, and cilantro sauce.

 The Recipe